arynrosh/group-18-gobbl/scrum/sprint-1-backlog.md

 Optional (If Time Permits)

-Rating & Reviews (HR9)
+9. Rating & Reviews (HR9) (Optional – If Time Permits)

-Database tables and APIs for adding/retrieving reviews and ratings.
+Task 9.1: Design database tables for Reviews and Ratings

+Store rating score, review text, reviewer (customer), restaurant reference

+Enforce constraints (one review per customer per order/restaurant)

+Task 9.2: Implement API to submit a rating and review for a completed order

+Validate that the order is completed

+Ensure only customers who placed the order can review

+Task 9.3: Implement API to retrieve reviews and average ratings for a restaurant

+Support sorting (most recent, highest rating)

+Include pagination for large review sets

+Task 9.4: Implement validation and moderation rules

+Prevent duplicate reviews

+Handle empty or invalid rating values

+Task 9.5: Unit tests for review creation, validation, and retrieval

-Statistics for System Administrators (HR10)
+10. Statistics for System Administrators (HR10) (Optional – If Time Permits)

+Task 10.1: Design data queries or views for administrative statistics

+Orders, deliveries, restaurants, and drivers

+Time-based aggregations (daily, weekly)

-APIs to compute average delivery times and popular restaurants.
+Task 10.2: Implement API to compute average delivery times

+Per restaurant

+System-wide averages

+Task 10.3: Implement API to retrieve popular restaurants

+Based on number of orders

+Based on average rating (if HR9 implemented)

+Task 10.4: Implement access control to restrict statistics APIs to admin users only

+Task 10.5: Unit tests for statistics calculations and access control

 Deliverables for Sprint 1